zowe/zowe-pli-language-support/packages/language/test/harness/README.md

 ## Contributing

-When adding a test command, it first needs to be declared in the `tests/framework.ts` file to be exposed to the test files.
+When adding a test command, it first needs to be declared in the `harness-interface.ts` and `tests/framework.ts` file to be exposed to the test files.
 Following that, the semantics needs to be implemented in the `harness-implementation.ts` file.